Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/reports/README.md

-# Reports — Part 2: Transforming the Data
+# Reports - Part 2: Transforming the Data

-This folder contains the reporting layer of **Part 2 — Transforming the Data** of the **Access to Drinking Water (SDG 6)** project.
+This folder contains the reporting and documentary evidence for **Part 2: Transforming the Data** of the **Access to Drinking Water (SDG 6)** project.

-Part 2 transforms a multi-year drinking-water dataset into a progress-monitoring framework using **Annual Rate of Change (ARC)**.
-The reports folder separates the professional analytical interpretation from the spreadsheet exports used as supporting evidence.
+Part 2 transforms paired country-level drinking-water observations into a progress-monitoring framework based on the **Annual Rate of Change (ARC)**.

+The reports section separates:

+* the written analytical interpretation;
+* the fixed PDF exports of the spreadsheet calculations and visuals.

 ---